 “Participating for the second time in the #PKMastery workshop to revisit, develop and refine my work and learning practices with a global cohort and @hjarche https://twitter.com/hjarche/status/1365337275656200202“

-I participated in 2020 in the Personal Knowledge Mastery Workshop.
+I participated in the Personal Knowledge Mastery Workshop.
 Each week, we are guided by Harold Jarche every other day.
 Last week, I perused the activities and resources shared in our private workshop’s platform.
-We are invited to start narrating our work.
-What did I do last week?
+After that, we are invited to start narrating our work.
+So what did I do last week?

 Click on each day to read more.